The California State University

 The oldest campus—San José State University—was founded in 1857 and became the first institution of public higher education in California.
 The newest—California State University Channel Islands—opened in fall 2002, with freshmen arriving in fall 2003.
 And in 2022, the Humboldt campus became Cal Poly Humboldt, joining San Luis Obispo and Pomona as that state's third public polytechnical university.

 In 1963, the CSU's Academic Senate was established to act as the official voice of CSU faculty in university wide matters.
 Also, the California State College Student Presidents Association— which was later renamed the California State Student Association (CSSA), was founded to represent each campus student association on issues affecting students.

 Through its many decades of service, the CSU has continued to adapt to address societal changes, student needs and workforce trends.
 While the CSU's core mission has always focused on providing high-quality, affordable bachelor's and master's degree programs, over time the university has added a wide range of services and programs to support student success – from adding health centers and special programs for veterans to building student residential facilities to provide a comprehensive educational experience.

 By providing an accessible, hands-on education that prepares graduates for career success, the CSU has created a network of alumni that is so extensive and renowned that it spans across the globe.
-As of 2018-19, more than 3.7 million CSU alumni are making a difference in the lives of the people of California and the world.
+With the graduation of the Class of 2021, more than 4 million CSU alumni are making a difference in the lives of the people of California and the world.